ercbk/Indiana-COVID-19-Tracker/README.md

     versus the cumulative total of positive cases on the x-axis, where both axes are on a logarithmic scale.
 When the transmission rate lessens, the trend will decline and become increasingly vertical.
+  - In the AEI reopening guidelines, one of the triggers for returning to stage one is five or more consecutive days where the value of daily cases has increased.
   - Details on the various stages of re-opening can be found at [Back-on-Track Indiana](https://backontrack.in.gov/2348.htm).